Trump Got Us Into This Shutdown, GOP Doesn’t Want His Help Getting Out of It

-During the last government shutdown in 2013, President Trump called his pals at Fox & Friends to explain that presidents — and Barack Obama in particular — should take the blame when Congress is unable to keep the government open.
+During the last government shutdown in 2013, Donald Trump called his pals at Fox & Friends to explain that presidents — and Barack Obama in particular — should take the blame when Congress is unable to keep the government open.
 “Problems start from the top and they have to get solved from the top,” he said.
 “And the president’s the leader and he’s got to get everybody in a room and he’s got to lead.”

 According to the New York Times, President Trump spent his first full day presiding over a shutdown replaying these comments (not in his mind, but literally):